We have launched an investigation into suspected past pay discrimination against women at the British Broadcasting Corporation (BBC).

 We will look at formal and informal pay complaints raised with the BBC by staff to decide if there has been unlawful pay discrimination against women and whether complaints have been adequately resolved.

-We hope to finish our investigation by the end of 2019.
+We hope to finish our investigation by Summer 2020.
 We will publish a report once the investigation is done, setting out our findings, any action we have taken and recommendations for the BBC.